-There’s lots of research on the topic and many people will tell you ‘it depends’.
+There’s lots of research on the topic and many people will tell you “it depends”.
 But on what exactly?
 We are bombarded with emails every day and getting newsletters too frequently leads to people unsubscribing.
 You don’t want that to happen.

-- Custom templates to use
+- Custom email marketing templates to use

-- Mailing lists that’s easy to update
+- Mailing lists that are easy to update

-- Mobile and desktop friendly layout for newsletters
+- Mobile and desktop-friendly layout for newsletters

 - Scheduling tool to send your newsletters

-How often you send newsletters depend on:
+How often you send newsletters depends on:

-- How much news you have to share – if you are a multi-campus church you might have a lot going on.
+- How much news do you have to share – if you are a multi-campus church you might have a lot going on.
 Events happening at your different locations and so on.
 Here you can definitely send a weekly newsletter.
 Because you have more than one campus, you can compile the week’s news and events into one newsletter and use GAN to schedule it to be sent to your mailing list.

 - How big your congregation is – big churches =lots of members.
 If you take the example of international churches, how can they communicate effectively and consistently with people across the world?
 They use weekly newsletters, sometimes two to three newsletters a week because they have to translate content.

-- How many staff you have – you might want to send out weekly newsletters but you only have one person working on it.
+- How many staff you have – you might want to send out weekly newsletters but you only have one person working on them.
 So you settle for a monthly or quarterly newsletter because it is manageable.
 You have to think about who’s doing the work and be reasonable about what can be done.

-- How much content you want to include – Sending weekly text-heavy newsletters is a lot of work, someone has to write everything.
+- How much content do you want to include – Sending weekly text-heavy newsletters is a lot of work, someone has to write everything.
 But a weekly newsletter with minimal text and more links to the church website and social media pages might be a good compromise.
 If you want to include lots of different content, you might send the newsletter every month or quarter to allow enough time to plan the layout of the newsletter.